Best Sourdough Discard Chocolate Chip Cookies

 What is sourdough starter discard?

 Sourdough starter discard is the portion of starter you remove before feeding it.
-It is unfed, slightly tangy, and perfect for sourdough discard recipes like cookies, pancakes, and muffins.
+It is unfed, slightly tangy, and perfect for sourdough discard recipes like Sourdough Lemon Blueberry Scones, Sourdough Dutch Oven Pancake, and Sourdough Eggnog Muffins.

 Chilling cookie dough allows the flour to fully hydrate and improves flavor.
 An overnight dough ferment creates chewy cookies with crisp edges and gooey centers.